 So here we go.
 Copyrights are legal rights automatically given to the creator of a work (books, photographs, music, paintings, etc.…).
 For example, whenever I click the button on my camera and create a photo, I instantly become the copyright owner.
 It doesn’t matter what the subject of the photo is.
 As long as I am the one who clicks the camera button, I own the copyrights.

 Here are some of the rights granted to the copyright owner:

-The subject of the copyrighted work (couples and guests) do not have these exclusive legal rights.
-They can’t sell, post, edit, share, print the copyrighted work without the copyright owner’s (photographer) permission.
+The subject of the copyrighted work (couples and guests) does not have these exclusive legal rights.
+They can’t sell, post, edit, share or print the copyrighted work without the copyright owner’s (photographer) permission.
 However, no need to worry – these are just the default copyright rules under federal law.